Install AGIC by using an existing Application Gateway deployment

 EOF

-The command above creates an AzureIngressProhibitedTarget object.
-This makes AGIC (version 0.8.0 and later) aware of the existence of Application Gateway config for prod.contoso.com and explicitly instructs it to avoid changing any configuration related to that hostname.
+The preceding command creates an AzureIngressProhibitedTarget object.
+This object makes AGIC (version 0.8.0 and later) aware of the existence of the Application Gateway configuration for prod.contoso.com.
+This object also explicitly instructs AGIC to avoid changing any configuration related to that host name.

 To limit AGIC (version 0.8.0 and later) to a subset of the Application Gateway configuration, modify the helm-config.yaml template.
-Under the appgw: section, add shared key and set it to true.
+In the appgw: section, add a shared key and set it to true:

 appgw: